The Ph.D., Year by Year

 First Year of Graduate Study

-In the first year, graduate students normally take eight courses, six of which are the required courses described above, and two of which are other substantive courses based on student’s areas of interest.
-During the summer after the first year of study, students build on their course work and pursue a research project.
+In the first year, graduate students normally take eight courses, six of which are the required courses described above, and two of which are other substantive courses based on the student’s areas of interest.
+It is recommended that the Sheridan Center (Level One) teaching certification is completed.
+During the summer after the first year of study, students build on their coursework and pursue a research project.
 The project normally forms the basis of the MA thesis.
-An advisor is assigned to each entering student who will work with the student to formulate a plan of study for the first year, and to identify a chair for the Master’s thesis.
+The director of graduate students will serve as the advisor for each entering students until the student notifies the student affairs coordinator of their chosen advisor.
 At this time students should also begin to identify areas of specialization and eventual preliminary exam areas.

 The Second Year

 In the second year students may take additional seminars in theory and advanced methodology courses, along with courses in areas of substantive specialization.
 Students should enter the second year with an appropriate advisor to supervise the MA thesis and guide subsequent steps.
 Students write their MA thesis in the second year and submit the thesis to the committee by the beginning of semester 4 of graduate study (end of January of the second year).
 After successful completion of the MA thesis, students are strongly encouraged to quickly submit the thesis to a journal for review for publication.
 During the second year students continue refining their planned areas of specialization for the preliminary exam, taking courses in the areas of their intended exams.